IgniteUI/igniteui-docfx/en/components/action-strip.md

 By default, the Action Strip will be visible, but this can be configured via the [`hidden`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#hidden) @Input property.

 #### Menu look and feel
 For scenarios where more than three action items will be shown, it is best to use [`IgxActionStripMenuItem`]({environment:angularApiUrl}/classes/igxactionstripmenuitemdirective.html) directive.
-Any item within the Action Strip marked with `*igxActionStripMenuItem` structural directive will be shown in a dropdown, revealed upon toggling the more button i.e. the three dots representing the last action.
+Any item within the Action Strip marked with the `*igxActionStripMenuItem` structural directive will be shown in a dropdown, revealed upon toggling the more button i.e. the three dots representing the last action.

 ```html
 <div style="position:relative; width:100px; height:100px;">